HOW IT WORKS – WHAT DOES AN HRV DO?

 An HRV is most effective as a Winter ventilation system to …….

-Dehumidify and ventilate with 100% fresh outdoor air and to maintain INDOOR AIR QUALITY.
+Reduce Relative Humidity and ventilate with 100% outdoor air to maintain INDOOR AIR QUALITY.

 In Summer, the HRV will maintain Indoor Air QUALITY, and it will contribute to improving Indoor Air COMFORT, but if the home suffers from excessive heat gain from sunshine on hot summer days, the HRV may not have sufficient capacity provide Indoor COMFORT.

-The HRV cannot dehumidify outdoor air when the outdoor air is warmer than indoor air, in these conditions it is a controlled ventilation system that supplies air to, and exhausts air from, the home.
+The HRV cannot reduce the relative humidity of outdoor air when the outdoor air is warmer than indoor air, in these conditions it is a controlled ventilation system that supplies air to, and exhausts air from, the home.

-For Homes the NZ Building Code recommends a minimum of 0.35 air changes per hour for healthy indoor air quality.
+The NZ Building Code recommends a minimum of 0.35 air changes per hour in homes for healthy indoor air quality.
 No two homes are the same, your CLEANAIRE Supplier will select an HRV to suit the specific needs of your home and lifestyle.
 To design and quote a system we need a simple plan of your home.
-We can arrange installation, throughout NZ or Australia, or we can supply the system as a DIY kitset.
+We can refer you to an installer, or we can supply the system as a DIY kitset.
 A partial system can be installed and extended later.

 - Reduce humidity & remove condensation.